 Inside: 5 Comprehensible Input for Spanish class to engage students.
-Try one out this week to incorporate something new to spice up the end of the school year, with adaption for distance learning.
+Try one out this week to incorporate something new to spice up the end of the school year, with an adaption for distance learning.

 Special Person Interviews